kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 cover-img: /assets/img/cover.jpg
 ---

 Are you interested in business analysis but don’t know where to start?
 This complete curriculum covers the essential skills and knowledge required for business analysis and can be completed independently.
-Whether you are a fresh graduate or have basic IT skills and want to switch to an IT business analyst career and succeed in your professional development, this high-quality training provides an opportunity to land your first business analyst job.
+Whether you are a fresh graduate or have basic IT skills and want to switch to an business analyst career and succeed in your professional development, this high-quality training provides an opportunity to land your first business analyst job.

 **Module 1: Introduction to Business Analysis**

-In this module, we will introduce you to the role of IT business analysts, their responsibilities, and the business environment.
+In this module, we will introduce you to the role of business analysts, their responsibilities, and the business environment.
 Business Analyst demand, salary and career roadmap.

 - 1.1 Overview of Business Analysis

   - Clarify the importance of business analysis in organizations.
-  - Explain the role and responsibilities of IT business analysts.
+  - Explain the role and responsibilities of business analysts.
-  - Discuss the skills and qualities required for successful IT business analysts.
+  - Discuss the skills and qualities required for successful business analysts.
-  - Provide real-world examples and case studies to illustrate the value of IT business analysis.
+  - Provide real-world examples and case studies to illustrate the value of business analysis.

 - 1.2 Business Analysis Frameworks